 The most common ligatures involve the lowercase f because of its unusual shape.
 Other ligatures also exist—some practical, some decorative, some ridiculous.

 The font in the first row, Concourse, has an fi combination that doesn’t collide.
 That font will work fine without ligatures.
 But Equity, in the second row, has fi (and other) collisions.
 Turn on ligatures to correct these collisions, as seen in the third row.

 Beyond that, ligatures are largely a stylistic choice.
 To my eye, they can make body text look somewhat quaint or old-fashioned.
 If you like that look, great.
 I don’t.
 So unless characters are actually colliding, I generally keep ligatures turned off.

 text-rendering: optimizeLegibility (or better still, both)

 Is it possible to insert ligatures manually?
 Yes.
 You can either insert them as you type from a character palette, or you can search and replace at the end.
 In HTML, you can enter the escape codes for the ligature glyphs.
-But I don’t recommend doing so.
+But I don’t recommend this.
 Manual ligatures can confuse spelling checkers, hyphenation engines, and search indexers, and generally cause more problems than they solve.

 I mentioned ridiculous ligatures—at the top of my list is the